harlanrs/zomboid-functional-gutters/README.md

 ### 1.2 Notes
-- look into zone:getRoofAreasConnected():size() for roof calcs
-    - animal zones have some cool features for roofs but specific to that zone implementation
-- look into building = square:getRoofHideBuilding()
-    - still not sure what this is yet or how to get a value
 - isoCell: associatedBuilding.getRoofRoomID
     - able to get roof room id for pre-built but does match any rooms in the building or in the cell.
 Do I need to check a larger area?
-- isosquare getRoofHideBuilding seems like the best bet
-    - isosquare -> isobuilding ->
-    - isosquare:getBuilding
-- building -> getDef():getRoofRoomID(var4.z)
 - building -> isEntirelyEmptyOutside
 - buildingDef -> CalculateBounds